Conducting internal fraud investigations in a remote environment

 - Assess availability of key witnesses: Consider factors such as the availability of key witnesses, including whether the employee will be furloughed or laid off, or made otherwise unavailable.

-- Maximize the value of employee exit interviews: Prepare HR for employee exit interviews, including information that may be relevant to the investigation.
+- Maximize the value of employee exit interviews: Prepare human resources for employee exit interviews, including information that may be relevant to the investigation.

 2. Assess the impact of a remote workforce

-Development of a comprehensive custodian and data map outlining the location and accessibility of physical and electronic documents and data.
+- Development of a comprehensive custodian and data map outlining the location and accessibility of physical and electronic documents and data.
 Securing data on devices spread out geographically, such as data residing on remote employees’ personal laptops and electronic devices, must also be considered.
+Leverage virtual desktop environments and cloud-based file storage and email systems to minimize the need for physical device collection.

 Witness interviews are a critical component of the investigative process.
-While in-person interviews are certainly preferable, they may not be possible due to COVID-19.
-Therefore, investigation teams must consider alternatives, such as videoconference interviews.
+While in-person interviews are certainly preferable, with the advancement of videoconferencing technology, remote witness interviews can be an adequate alternative, particularly with nonhostile witnesses.
+The investigation team must weigh the advantages and disadvantaged of conducting investigative interviews remotely.
 Videoconference offers many benefits, including the ability to observe the witness’s demeanor and establish a rapport with the witness as well as sharing documents via screen-sharing tools.

-The challenges of remote witness interviews include the unavailability of witnesses due to furloughed or reduced work schedules, difficulty evaluating witness demeanor and credibility and the interviewer’s inability to control the remote interview environment (e.g., the witness may disconnect to avoid responding to questions).
+The challenges of remote witness interviews include the unavailability of witnesses due to furloughed or reduced work schedules, difficulty evaluating witness demeanor and credibility, and the interviewer’s inability to control the remote interview environment (e.g., the witness may disconnect to avoid responding to questions or may claim to have issues with their video feed).

 - Provide clear instructions and expectations to interviewees in advance of interviews.
 Establish the formality of the interview.
 Inform the witness in advance that the interview will be conducted by videoconference and confirm that the witness has all necessary hardware (e.g., computer camera) and internet access.
 Request that the witness find a quiet, private setting for the interview to avoid interruption or prying ears.
 The investigation team may need to consider simultaneous interviews for certain interviewees to mitigate the possibility of communication with others during the interview or a break.